-A team uses the Happiness Metric as a way to identify and prioritize process improvements.
-On a scale of 1-5 they ask (1) how do they feel about their role in the company and (2) how do they feel about the company.
-Then they share what would make them feel better and the team uses planning poker to estimate the value of things that would make team members feel better.
+A team used the Happiness Metric as a way to identify and prioritize process improvements.
+On a scale of 1–5 they asked: (1) How do you feel about your role in the company?
+(2) How do you feel about the company?
+Then, the team shared what would make the members feel better and used planning poker to estimate the value of things that would make team members feel better.
 The team estimated the value (as opposed to effort) of backlog items as well.
 The team estimated the entire Product Backlog to sum up to 50 points of value.

 “Better user stories” was the top priority improvement for the team.
 The team estimated that removing this impediment would yield over 60 points of value.
 The Chief Product Owner of the Product Owner Team wondered if removing that impediment might double velocity as the impediment value was higher than the entire Product Backlog value for the Sprint.

 The Product Owner put “Improve User Stories” into the Product Backlog and the developers pulled it into the next Sprint with a Definition of Done.
 The team defined this Definition of Done as acceptance tests that had metrics that they calculated at the next Sprint Review.
-They included:
+The metrics included:

 While improving the quality of user stories is never ending, the Sprint Review demonstrated significant improvement on this backlog item as measured by the acceptance tests.
 Significant improvement resulted in an increase in velocity after several Sprints.
 After velocity had doubled this impediment fell off the top of the impediment list and another impediment took its place.